cchitsiang/awesome-stars/README.md

 - [ywadi/crimsonq](https://github.com/ywadi/crimsonq) - One Message to Multi Consumer Queue with persistence and Queue Stages.
 Crimson Queue allows you to have multiple consumers listening on topics and receive a copy of a message that targets its topic pr
 - [golobby/orm](https://github.com/golobby/orm) - A lightweight yet powerful, fast, customizable, type-safe object-relational mapper for the Go programming language.
 - [uptrace/uptrace](https://github.com/uptrace/uptrace) - OpenTelemetry distributed tracing and metrics using ClickHouse and OpenTelemetry
-- [keploy/keploy](https://github.com/keploy/keploy) - No code API testing platform.
-Create unit tests and data mocks from API calls.
+- [keploy/keploy](https://github.com/keploy/keploy) - Unit Testing Toolkit that creates test-cases and data mocks from API calls.
 - [teamcode-inc/kubeorbit](https://github.com/teamcode-inc/kubeorbit) - Test your application on Kubernetes in a brand new simple way⚡ 轻量高效的微服务本地联调测试工具
 - [agola-io/agola](https://github.com/agola-io/agola) - Agola: CI/CD Redefined
 - [Dreamacro/clash](https://github.com/Dreamacro/clash) - A rule-based tunnel in Go.